eugenegesdisc/gmu-wxc-downscaling-terratorch/README.md

 ## Run the programs

-### Preparare the data - train, validate, test, or predict
+### Prepare the data - train, validate, test, or predict

 The following examples show how to run programs from the cloned program directory: